When reporting any software problem (to me or to anybody else), you need to include the following in in your report:

 For web site problems, copy and paste the whole error mess from the browser into your mail program; don't just type one or two words from the screen.

-On UNIX systems you can use redirection, or the script(1) program to capture a log of the errors.
-On other systems, or if you're using an Integrated Development Environment, you should be able to grab the results off your screen using copy and paste.
+On systems with command-line capabilities, you can use "redirection" to capture a log of program output.
+On developer-friendly systems (UNIX/Linux/Mac OS X) you can use the script(1) program to capture a log of the errors.
+On other systems, or if you’re using an Integrated Development Environment, you should be able to grab the textual log of results from your screen using copy and paste.

 For Java programs, you should ensure that the code prints a stack trace if it catches any exceptions.
 See Java Cookbook Section 1.6, many code examples such as the code in Section 5.1, and Section 9.6 for capturing tracebacks from others' code.